Noise Investigation of Whistling Plumbing Pipes

 Furthermore, the dentist indicated that when the toilet in their patient’s washroom (not adjacent to the room with the vacuum pump) was removed for repairs, one could hear the same high-pitched noise emitted by the open drainage stack.
 This indicates that the noise is transmitted through the building’s sanitary drain system.

-I have then inspected manufacturer’s installation instructions for the vacuum pump and found that the equipment was not installed correctly.
-Exhaust separator was not installed.
+I then inspected the manufacturer’s installation instructions for the vacuum pump and found that the equipment was not installed correctly.
+The exhaust separator was not installed.
 This omission was confirmed by the manufacturer of the pump as the cause of the noise.

-The noise investigation concluded that the harmonic noise heard in my client’s unit was caused by incorrect installation of vacuum pump in adjacent dental office.
-The exhaust from the pump was connected directly to the building’s plumbing (Photo above) and generated harmonic resonant noise within the sanitary plumbing pipes.
+The noise investigation concluded that the harmonic noise heard in my client’s unit was caused by the incorrect installation of a vacuum pump in the adjacent dental office.
+The exhaust from the pump was connected directly to the building’s plumbing (Photo above).
+The pump generated harmonic resonant noise within the sanitary plumbing pipes.
 It sounded like a musical organ pipe.
-The plumbing pipes are located inside the wall separating the units in question, and the noise was transmitted through drywall into the adjacent unit.
+The plumbing pipes are located inside the wall separating the units in question, and the noise was transmitted through the drywall into the adjacent unit.

 Fixing the Noise Problem

-As recommended by the vacuum pump manufacturer, correct installation requires the use of an exhaust separator between the pump and the drain.
+As recommended by the vacuum pump manufacturer, proper installation requires an exhaust separator between the pump and the drain.
 The pump’s supplier and installer should add this item to the vacuum pump’s installation.
-Installation instructions for the vacuum pump require that the exhaust separator be used.
+The installation instructions for the vacuum pump require the use of the exhaust separator.

 If you have comments about this article, please fill in and submit the form below.